 2. Pasta with your favorite jarred sauce

-3. Grilled cheese & tomato soup with fresh fruit
+3. Grilled cheese & tomato soup with a side of fresh (or canned!) fruit

 5. Macaroni & cheese served guilt-free with a side of carrot sticks and whatever fruit you have.
-Bonus points if you stir in some shredded rotisserie chicken.
-Mom of the Year Medal if you steam some broccoli from the freezer.
+Super Mom Bonus Points: stir in some shredded rotisserie chicken.
+Mom of the Year Medal: steam some broccoli from the freezer for a side.

-6. Suped up frozen pizza: Stock your freezer with plain cheese or margarita pizzas.
+6. Dress up a frozen pizza: Stock your freezer with plain cheese or margarita pizzas.
 Top them with your mixes based on the leftovers in your fridge.
 Check out this post for more ideas on fancying up a pizza.

 7. Grown up PB&J: You can serve the classic to the kids, but I highly recommend these simple additions for making it special.